-AUTHORITY / DISCRETION Advocacy - Council advocates on its own behalf or on behalf f its community to another level of government/body/agency.
+AUTHORITY / DISCRETION Advocacy - Council advocates on its own behalf or on behalf its community another level to government/body/agency.

 For Council to consider a report on the provision of infrastructure to cater for the growth of soccer in the northern corridor of Perth.